 Can this method be applied to any other systems?

-Junsung Hong: Other high-temperature industrial systems using chromium-containing alloys, such as steam electrolysis systems, oxygen transport membrane systems, and petrochemical and steel systems, could use this method for quality and emission control.
+Junsung Hong: Other high-temperature industrial systems using chromium-containing alloys, such as steam electrolysis systems, oxygen transport membrane systems, and petrochemical systems, could use this method for quality and emission control.
 [1]

 INTERVIEW: Junsung Hong says the statement above in an interview-style shot, looking slightly off-camera.